-I am director of engineering (and a founding software engineer) at a startup whose mission is to enable job seekers to learn the skills they need in Prior to LearnUp, I was a software engineer at Lexity, helping small to medium sized businesses manage the complications of online advertising.
+Most recently, I was director of engineering—and a founding software engineer—at a startup whose mission was to enable job seekers to learn the skills they need in

+Prior to LearnUp, I was a software engineer at Lexity (since acquired by Yahoo!), helping small to medium sized businesses manage the complications of online advertising.
 While at Lexity I worked on